Thomas Taylor Meadows

-Thomas Taylor Meadows (1815–1868) was a British sinologist.
-Born in Northern England, after studies in Chinese with Karl Friedrich Neumann at the University of Munich, he became a member of the British diplomatic corps, arriving in Hong Kong in 1842, and becoming Acting Consul in Shanghai 1859–63.
+Thomas Taylor Meadows (1815–1868) was a British sinologist and diplomat.
+Born in Northern England, after studies in Chinese with Karl Friedrich Neumann at the Ludwig-Maximilians-Universität München, he became a member of the British diplomatic corps, arriving in Hong Kong in 1842, and becoming Acting Consul in Shanghai from 1859 to 1863.
 His best-known work are "Desultory Notes on the Government and People of China and on the Chinese Language" and "The Chinese and their Rebellions."
 The latter is valued as a close account of the Taiping Rebellion.
 He died in north China.

 Historian John S. Gregory considered him both "deeply concerned for China, and a profound student of its history and culture" as well as "an agent of Western imperialism in China."
 His younger brother was John Armstrong Taylor Meadows.